devaughns/grails-logging-poc/README.md

 ```

 When assigning a rolling policy we give it 3 arguments
-1. `fileNamePattern` the pattern of the filename along with the subdirectory where to write them
+1. `fileNamePattern` the pattern of the filename along with the sub-directory where to write them
 2. `maxHistory` the maximum number of files to retain
 3. `totalSizeCap` the total size of the log files